dreadwrr/Developer-buddy/README.md

-Version: devr2                save-changesnew5.0devr2         RecentchangesN5devr2 <br><br>
+Version: a1                save-changesnew5.0a1         RecentchangesN5a1 <br><br>

+Bash and python backends

 Find new files, save changes in porteus/nemesis and RSync backup in changes=EXIT:/